Dargones/import_prediction/README.md

 project can be found in the README.md file in the python directory.
 The same directory contains the python modules that define the network structure, the loss function, and the way the data loader works.
-GGNNs.ipynb in the notebook directory contains a detailed example
+GGNNs.ipynb in the notebook directory contains an example of how the newtork could be run.